Retrofitting Small Multilingual Models for Retrieval: Matching 7B Performance with 300M Parameters: Analysis

 Recent studies~\citep{gecko,geminiembedding} have demonstrated the effectiveness of incorporating hard negatives in training embedding models.
 In this section, we compare two strategies for selecting hard negatives: (a) vanilla: neegatives are randomly sampled within each mini-batch. (b) hard negatives: negatives are mined using the backbone multilingual embedding model.

-As shown in Figure~\ref{fig:hardnegative}, the hard negative strategy consistently improves multilingual retrieval performance.
+As shown in Figure~\ref{fig:hardnegative}~\footnote{Results of the mean over five runs.}, the hard negative strategy consistently improves multilingual retrieval performance.
 Based on this observation, we adopt the hard negative mining approach for generating synthetic training samples in our experiments.